Secure & Confidential

 Step 2.
 Give a Formal Notice of Eviction

-If your tenants continue to violate the terms of their lease despite your efforts to resolve the issue, the next step is to issue a formal eviction notice.
-This notice serves as a final warning, clearly outlining the violation and specifying what the tenant must do to prevent eviction.
+If your tenant continues to break the lease despite multiple chances to resolve the issue, it’s time to move forward with a formal eviction notice.
+This written notice acts as a final warning, stating the exact violation and offering the tenant one last opportunity to fix the problem—whether it’s unpaid rent, unauthorized occupants, or another breach of the lease.

-In Hawaii, landlords can begin the eviction process as soon as rent is late.
-They must serve the tenant with a written notice detailing the cause of eviction.
-However, if a landlord does not have a legal reason to evict, they must wait until the lease agreement expires.
+In Hawaii, you’re allowed to begin the eviction process as soon as rent is past due.
+To comply with the law, you must serve the tenant with written notice that explains the reason for eviction.
+If you don’t have a legally valid reason, you’ll need to wait until the lease ends before you can ask the tenant to leave.

 Step 3.
 File the Eviction with the Court